The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} w_{k + 1/2} \to v^{(v)}_{c, k + 1/2, \text{GK}} \end{align} \]

-and the layer thickness was made dependent on the horizontal position.
-If you put Eq.
-(33.63) in Eq.
-(33.67), you get
+was made, and the layer thickness was made dependent on the horizontal position.
+Substituting Eq.
+(33.63) into Eq.
+(33.67), one obtains

-\[ \begin{align} \left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \frac{1}{A_c\Delta z_{c, k}}\left[\sum_{e\in c}l_e\Delta z_{e, k}u_{e, k} + A_c\left(w_{c, k - 1/2} - \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k - \frac{1}{2})}\right) - A_c\left(w_{c, k + 1/2} - \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})}\right)\right]\nonumber\\ &= \sum_{e\in c}\frac{l_e\Delta z_{e, k}}{A_c\Delta z_{c, k}}u_{e, k} + \frac{w_{c, k - 1/2}}{\Delta z_{c, k}} - \frac{\newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k - \frac{1}{2})}}{\Delta z_{c, k}} - \frac{w_{c, k + 1/2}}{\Delta z_{c, k}} + \frac{\newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})}}{\Delta z_{c, k}}\nonumber\\ &\stackrel{\href{#eq:edge_to_cell_shallow}{\text{Glg.
+\[ \begin{align} \left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \frac{1}{A_c\Delta z_{c, k}}\left[\sum_{e\in c}l_e\Delta z_{e, k}u_{e, k} + A_c\left(w_{c, k - 1/2} - \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k - \frac{1}{2})}\right) - A_c\left(w_{c, k + 1/2} - \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})}\right)\right]\nonumber\\ &= \sum_{e\in c}\frac{l_e\Delta z_{e, k}}{A_c\Delta z_{c, k}}u_{e, k} + \frac{w_{c, k - 1/2}}{\Delta z_{c, k}} - \frac{\newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k - \frac{1}{2})}}{\Delta z_{c, k}} - \frac{w_{c, k + 1/2}}{\Delta z_{c, k}} + \frac{\newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})}}{\Delta z_{c, k}}\nonumber\\ &\stackrel{\href{#eq:edge_to_cell_shallow}{\text{Eq.
 (33.48)}}}{=} \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}} + \sum_{e\in c}\frac{l_e\Delta z_{e, k}}{A_c\Delta z_{c, k}}u_{e, k}\nonumber\\ &- \frac{\newoverline{\sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Delta z_{e, k}J_{e, k}u_{e, k}}^{(k - \frac{1}{2})} - \newoverline{\sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Delta z_{e, k}J_{e, k}u_{e, k}}^{(k + \frac{1}{2})}}{\Delta z_{c, k}}\nonumber\\ &= \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}} + \sum_{e\in c}\frac{l_e\Delta z_{e, k}}{A_c\Delta z_{c, k}}u_{e, k} - \frac{\sum_{e\in c}\frac{l_ed_e}{2A_c}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k - \frac{1}{2})} - \sum_{e\in c}\frac{l_ed_e}{2A_c}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k + \frac{1}{2})}}{\Delta z_{c, k}}\nonumber \end{align} \] \[ \begin{align} &= \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}} + \sum_{e\in c}\frac{l_e\Delta z_{e, k}u_{e, k} - \frac{l_ed_e}{2}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k - \frac{1}{2})} + \frac{l_ed_e}{2}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k + \frac{1}{2})}}{A_c\Delta z_{c, k}}\nonumber\\ &= \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}} + \sum_{e\in c}l_e\frac{\Delta z_{e, k}u_{e, k} - \frac{d_e}{2}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k - \frac{1}{2})} + \frac{d_e}{2}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k + \frac{1}{2})}}{A_c\Delta z_{c, k}}\nonumber\\ &= \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}}\nonumber\\ & + \sum_{e\in c}l_e\frac{\Delta z_{e, k}u_{e, k} - \frac{d_e}{4}\left(\frac{\Delta z_{e, k - 1}}{\Delta z_{c, k - 1}}J_{e, k - 1}u_{e, k - 1} + \frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}\right) + \frac{d_e}{4}\left(\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k} + \frac{\Delta z_{e, k + 1}}{\Delta z_{c, k + 1}}J_{e, k + 1}u_{e, k + 1}\right)}{A_c\Delta z_{c, k}}\nonumber \end{align} \]

 \[ \begin{align} \Rightarrow\left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \left[\sum_{e\in c}\left(l_e\frac{\Delta z_{e, k}u_{e, k}}{A_c\Delta z_{c, k}}\right) + \frac{w_{c, k - 1/2} - w_{c, k + 1/2}}{\Delta z_{c, k}}\right]\nonumber\\ &- \frac{1}{2}\sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Bigg[\left(\frac{\Delta z_{e, k - 1}}{\Delta z_{c, k - 1}}J_{e, k - 1}u_{e, k - 1} + \textcolor{blue}{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}\right)\nonumber\\ &- \left(\textcolor{blue}{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}} + \frac{\Delta z_{e, k + 1}}{\Delta z_{c, k + 1}}J_{e, k + 1}u_{e, k + 1}\right)\Bigg].\tag{33.69}\label{eq:div_c-grid_shallow_terrain_concrete} \end{align} \]

 In the deep atmosphere, Eq.
-(33.67) to
+(33.67) generalizes to

 \[ \begin{align} \left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \frac{1}{V_{c, k}}\left(\sum_{e\in c}A_{e, k}u_{e, k} + A_{c, k - 1/2}v^{(v)}_{c, k - 1/2, \text{GK}} - A_{c, k + 1/2}v^{(v)}_{c, k + 1/2, \text{GK}}\right). \end{align} \]